Kamesh272004/Wazuh-SIEM-Windows-Endpoint-Threat-Detection-Hunting-Lab/README.md

 ---

-## Scenario C – Registry Run Key Persistence
+## Scenario B – Registry Run Key Persistence

 A persistence mechanism was created by adding a malicious autorun registry entry under the current user Run key.